Jay-Idrees/Microsoft-Azure-Design-Technologies-for-Cloud-Configuration/readme.md

     - These are the default architecture settings of a company to govern the deployment of resources
     - These are usually helpful for organizations with multiple management groups with multiple subscriptions
     - You create a blue print and then assign it to a subscription or a management group.
 If it is saved to a management group
-    - Steps: Defining, publishing and assigning
+    - Steps: `Defining, publishing and assigning`
     - Only a user with `contributor` level access can save a blue print
+    - You can protect a blue print by applying resource locks
+    - There are some pre-existing samples in Azure that can be used when designing blue prints